Glencoe Ski area

-Glencoe Mountain (previously known as The White Corries Ski Centre) is an alpine ski area set about Mheall a' Bhuiridh in some of the most dramatic mountain scenery in Scotland.
-The ski area is located adjacent to the A82 road, near to the village of Glencoe, Highland, approximately 16 miles south of Fort William and 92 miles north of Glasgow.
+Glencoe Mountain Resort (previously known as The White Corries Ski Centre) is a ski area that operates on the mountain Meall a' Bhuiridh in some of the most dramatic mountain scenery in Scotland.
+The ski area is located adjacent to the A82 road, 13 miles from the village of Glencoe, Highland, approximately 29 miles south of Fort William and 92 miles north of Glasgow.

+History

-Glencoe is the oldest alpine ski area in Scotland, the first ski tow being installed in 1955 at a cost of about £5,000.
+Glencoe is the oldest alpine ski area in Scotland, the first ski tow being installed in 1955 at a cost of about £50,000.